 2. Focus on financial goals

-Take a moment to write down your financial goals.
+Take a moment to write down your financial resolutions.
 You can plan to pay off your student loans, build your credit score to 750, or become a homeowner.
 Once you have an idea of what you want to achieve, you will likely find it easier to start saving money.
 In theory, you will make fewer little purchases when you are working towards your big financial plans.

 3. Don’t hang out with spendy people